Loading…

 Knowing how to play and knowing how to write are two different skills.
 Most students never get the second one.
 Gradus is how they get it.

-The method is built on ten stages of compositional study — starting with a single melodic line and ending with writing for full orchestra.
+The method is built on twelve stages of compositional study — starting with a single melodic line and ending with an original capstone composition.
 Every stage produces compositions.
 Every composition gets critique.
 The student learns by doing, not by watching.

 The Gradus curriculum is built on Johann Joseph Fux’s Gradus ad Parnassum — the counterpoint treatise that trained Haydn, Mozart, and Beethoven, and that Boulanger still taught to a generation of the 20th century’s greatest composers.
 The name Gradus is a direct reference to that tradition.